-- Providing ongoing representation for a leading fitness company in patent, trademark, trade secret, advertising, and unfair competition lawsuits in courts across the United States.
+- Represented a leading fitness company in patent, trademark, trade secret, advertising, and unfair competition lawsuits in courts across the United States.

 - Representing a leading home automation and security system provider in U.S. Patent infringement litigation.